thigcampos/guia/README.md

 ## License

-Guia it's released under the MIT license.
+Guia it's released under the GNU GPLv3 license.
 See [LICENSE](LICENSE) for more information.